Supatra-P/Supatra-P/README.md

 💮 My preferred career wants to be is a Full Stack Developer.

-🌱 I’m currently learning about JavaScript.
+🌱 I’m currently learning about TypeScript.

 ~~~
 :trollface: